-On April 10, with the world still bunkered down in Covid-19 lockdowns, a climate observatory in Mauna Loa, Hawai recorded something never seen before in human history.
+On April 10, with the world still bunkered down in Covid-19 lockdowns, a climate observatory in Mauna Loa, Hawaii recorded something never before seen in human history.
 The level of Carbon Dioxide in the Earth’s atmosphere had risen to 418 Parts Per Million (PPM).

 A simpler way to think of it is that carbon dioxide acts as Earth’s temperature control knob.
-We need it turned up slightly so that we don’t freeze to death as an Iceage takes over.
-However 418 PPM reading means that the knob is turned way up. it has never been this high in all the time that humans have existed in the world.
+We need it turned up slightly so that we don’t freeze to death as an ice age takes over.
+However 418 PPM reading means that the knob is turned way up.
+It has never been this high in all the time that humans have existed in the world.
 According to scientists, the last time Earth’s carbon dioxide concentration was this high, was the Pliocene Period.
-At the time sea levels were 50–60 feet higher than they are now and there was none or very little Arctic ice.
+At the time, sea levels were 50–60 feet higher than they are now and there was no, or very little, Arctic ice.

 In 1860, around the time industrial coal use began, the level of carbon dioxide in the atmosphere was about 287 ppm.
 A hundred years after, in 1960, it rose to 315 PPM.
 But the next 100 PPM increase took just less than 70 years, with carbon dioxide concentration rising to 415 PPM by 2019.